averma8053/averma8053.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in the [Computer Science Department](https://www.cs.utexas.edu) at the University of Texas at Austin.
-I am advised by [Prof. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).
-I am generously supported by a [J.P.
-Morgan AI Research PhD Fellowship](https://www.jpmorgan.com/global/technology/ai/awards/phd-fellowship-award-recipients-2020).
+I am a postdoc at the Institute of Science and Technology (IST) Austria in the [Henzinger Group](http://pub.ist.ac.at/group_henzinger/).
+In fall 2022 I will be joining the [Department of Computer Science and Engineering](https://www.eecs.psu.edu) at the Pennsylvania State University as a Hartz Family Career Development Assistant Professor.
+Before joining IST I completed my PhD from the University of Texas at Austin advised by [Prof. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).
+My research lies at the intersection of machine learning and formal methods, with a focus on building intelligent systems that are reliable, transparent, and secure.
+This work builds connections between the symbolic reasoning and inductive learning paradigms of artificial intelligence.

 # Research Overview

 My research combines ideas from formal methods and machine learning to efficiently build models that are reliable, transparent, and secure.
 This means that such a system can be expected to learn desirable behaviors with limited data, while provably maintaining some essential correctness invariant and generating models whose decisions can be understood by humans.
-I believe that we can achieve these goals via Neurosymbolic learning, which establishes connections between the symbolic reasoning and inductive learning paradigms of artificial intelligence.
+I believe that we can achieve these goals via Neurosymbolic learning.

 <details>